-The goal of the Vincent Lighting Systems Internship Program is to help build the network, skills and professional development of aspiring professionals in the lighting and rigging industry.
-The program is a three-way partnership between the intern, Vincent Lighting Systems, and the educational institution that is sponsoring the intern.
-Vincent Lighting wishes to create an environment for the intern where they can experience all different facets of the lighting and rigging business and gain knowledge and experience in each.
-Most up and coming professionals need exposure to different career paths to better refine their educational and professional goals.
-Vincent Lighting also uses the internship experience to evaluate an intern as a potential member of our team once they have completed their educational journey.
-At the same time, Vincent Lighting is also working to provide the educational sponsor with a link to the public sector both for industry and market networking but also to bring the latest technical innovations and ideas back for use in the educational sector.
+The goal of the Vincent Lighting Systems (VLS) Internship Program is to help build the network, skills and professional development of aspiring professionals in the lighting and rigging industry.
+The program is a three-way partnership between the intern, VLS, and the educational institution that is sponsoring the intern.
+VLS wishes to create an environment for the intern where they can experience all different facets of the lighting and rigging business and gain knowledge and experience in each.
+Most rising professionals in our industry are unaware of all the exciting opportunities in our industry and need exposure to different career paths to better refine their educational and professional goals.
+VLS also uses the internship experience to evaluate an intern as a potential member of our team once they have completed their educational journey.
+At the same time, VLS is also working to provide the educational sponsor with a link to the public sector both for industry and market networking but also to bring the latest technical innovations and ideas back for use in the educational sector.

 Candidates for internship must be:

 - At least 18 years old by January 1, 2023 or have parent/guardian approval